Sansi/terms/en-us/index.md

 14.2.
 The section headings herein are set only for convenience, and do not have the force of law or contract.

 14.3.
-If any provision herein is deemed as abolished, invalid or unenforceable, such provision shall be considered as severable, and shall not affect the validity and enforceability of the Service Terms and other provisions.
+If any provision herein is deemed as abolished, invalid or unenforceable, such provision shall be considered as separable, and shall not affect the validity and enforceability of the Service Terms and other provisions.

 14.4.
-SANSI has the right to transfer all or part of its rights and obligations for service to its Affiliate by announcement at its official website (www.SANSI.com), website notice or email.
+SANSI is entitled to transfer all or part of its rights and obligations for service to its Affiliate by announcement at its official website (www.SANSI.com),  website notice or email.

 14.5.
 Unless otherwise agreed, for provision of professional services, SANSI may also commission its Affiliate or other legal subject to provide you one or more specific services on the SANSI website.
 In this case, you may conclude relevant terms or conditions with the above company, and you shall carefully read and understand such terms and conditions before choosing to accept them or not.